MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 * **Marketplace**: Provides usage-based Azure Marketplace charges.
 * **Pricesheets**: Provides applicable rates by meter for the provided billing profile.
 * **RI charges**: Provides charges associated to your Reserved Instances over the last 24 months.
-* **RI recommendations (single)**: Provides Reserved Instance purchase recommendations based on your usage trends on a single subscription over the last 7, 30 or 60 days.
+* **RI recommendations (single)**: Provides Reserved Instance purchase recommendations based on your single subscription usage trends over the last 7, 30 or 60 days.
 * **RI recommendations (shared)**: Provides Reserved Instance purchase recommendations based on your usage trends across all your subscriptions over the last 7, 30 or 60 days.
 * **RI usage**: Provides consumption details for your existing Reserved Instances over the last month.
 * **Usage details**: Provides a breakdown of consumed quantities and estimated charges for the given billing profile ID.